gabrielariasch/PortfolioProjectsDataAnalytics/1. Data Exploration using SQL/README.md

 - **Data Source:** The project assumes that the data is available in a SQL Server database, specifically within the PortfolioProjectCOVID schema.
 It uses two key tables: CovidDeaths and CovidVaccinations.

 # Execution:
-- **SQL Environment:** The SQL scripts should be executed in an environment that supports T-SQL, such as SQL Server Management Studio (SSMS).
+- **SQL Environment:** The SQL scripts should be executed in an environment that supports SQL, such as SQL Server Management Studio (SSMS).
 - **Running Queries:** Each section of the script can be run independently to generate different insights, from basic data selection to complex calculations.

 # Output: